wilkelab/Opfi/README.md

 ## Installation

-To install Opfi, simply clone the repository and run pip from the project root directory:
+To install Opfi, clone the repository and run pip from the project root directory:

 ```
 git clone https://github.com/wilkelab/Opfi.git